-COLLAPSE, 3 P.M. - Find the cartridge box that belonged to Private Albert Odell.
+• COLLAPSE, 3 P.M. - Find the cartridge box that belonged to Private Albert Odell.
 Write down the name of his regiment, and explain how we know that this was his cartridge box.

-• EVENING OF A DESPERATE DAY, JULY 1 - EVENING - Locate the remnants of General Reynold's First Corps Flag that signaled his arrival on the field of battle, July 1, 1863.
+EVENING OF A DESPERATE DAY, JULY 1 - EVENING - Locate the remnants of General Reynold's First Corps Flag that signaled his arrival on the field of battle, July 1, 1863.
 What important decision did Reynolds make before he was killed on the field?

-C MA Day 3 - July 3, 1863 Catch the short film all about the third day of battle.
-Then explore its Key Moments further through the following object connections.
-THE BEST LAID PLANS, MORNING - Locate the fused bullets.
+) b Day 3 - July 3, 1863 Catch the short film all about the third day of battle.
+Then explore its Moments further through the following object connections. ····· THE BEST LAID PLANS, MORNING - Locate the fused bullets.
 These bullets met in midair above which hill?
 PICKETT'S CHARGE, 3:30 P.M Find the photograph of Private John Cassidy, 69th Pennsylvania Infantry.
 Besides Cassidy himself, what else was hit by a bullet that day?
 IS THE BATTLE OVER?
-LATE AFTERNOON - Read Jacob Bechtel's letter written from Gettysburg on July 6.
-Which battle does he compare with Gettysburg? : : NOW Use your Field Trip Map of Gettysburg National Military Park and circle the locations of as many of the above Key Moments of Battle as you can.
-These circles will then also mark the original locations of the "battle debris" that you've rediscovered in the museum. • Remember these artifacts, and these soldiers, as you explore the battlefield!
+LATE AFTERNOON - Read Jacob Bechtel's written from Gettysburg on July 6.
+Which battle does he compare with Gettysburg : NOW Use your Field Trip Map of Gettysburg National Military Park and NOW Use your Field Trip Map of Gettysburg National Military Park and circle the locations of as many of the above Key Moments of Battle as you can These circles will then also mark the original locations of the "battle debris" NOW Use your Field Trip Map of Gettysburg National Military Park and circle the locations of as many of the above Key Moments of Battle as you can These circles will then also mark the original locations of the "battle debris" that you've rediscovered in the museum.

-- Gettysburg Museum of the American Civil War -
+Gettysburg Museum of the American Civil War -